yrshva/tournament/README.md

 <h3>Description</h3>
 The app was developed on React using Redux as a technical task from one of the hiring company.
-Matches with each team are being created after user adds more than 1 team.
+After adding a new team it automatically pairs with the rest teams.

 <h3>Technologies</h3>
 <ul>